Choose another writer in this calendar:

 Friedrich von Schlegel was born in Hannover, the youngest son in a family of seven children.
 His father was a Lutheran pastor.
 At the age of fifteen, Schlegel was apprenticed to a banker in Leipzig.
 However, the work did not interest him and in 1790 he entered the University of Göttingen, where his brother Augustus Wilhelm (see below) pursued classical studies.

 Schlegel studied law for a year, and then left Göttingen for Leipzig.
 During this period he become friends with Novalis.
 Schlegel's stay at Leipzig laid the foundations for his humanistic education.
-In the spring of 1793, he decided to devote himself entirely to study of philosophy and literature.
+In the spring of 1793, he decided to devoted himself entirely to study of philosophy and literature.
 Especially he was interested in Greek antiquity, believing that Greek philosophy and culture were essential to a complete education.

 In 1794 Schlegel moved to Dresden, where he studied literature and culture of antiquity.
 His essay On the Study of Greek Poetry (1797) was intended as the introduction to a much larger work, The Greeks and Romans.
 From 1797 Schlegel contributed to Deutschland and Der Deutsche Merkur.
 Friedrich Schiller, who was enraged by his reviews of his work, responded with saritical epigrams, the Xenien, which he wrote together with Goethe.